jacksho-vfx/onepiece/docs/dashboard_api.md

 these endpoints sparingly in production—force-flushing large caches can spike load on ShotGrid or other backing APIs until the cache repopulates.

+### Delivery manifest cache

+`DeliveryService` memoises delivery manifests so repeated requests for the same delivery ID do not force the provider to recalculate or re-fetch metadata.
+The cache stores shallow delivery metadata alongside a deep copy of the manifest's `files` list, ensuring callers cannot accidentally mutate the cached structure.

+- `manifest_cache_size` controls how many deliveries are retained.
+The default of `32` keeps enough history for typical review sessions while maintaining a small in-memory footprint.
+Set the value to `0` to disable manifest caching entirely, or increase it if operators frequently page through long delivery histories.
+- Entries are evicted using least-recently-used (LRU) ordering.
+Once the cache reaches its capacity, the oldest manifest is discarded when a new delivery is encountered.
+- Cached manifests are cloned before being returned to callers and again when they are stored, so downstream code can safely mutate response payloads without corrupting the cache.

+Operationally, aim to provide stable `id` or `delivery_id` fields from custom providers so cache hits remain deterministic.
+When updating a manifest outside of the dashboard (for example, after a delivery is re-issued), trigger a cache flush via `POST /admin/cache` or restart the application to ensure callers see the refreshed metadata.

 ### On-disk project registry lifecycle

 The dashboard persists project metadata to `dashboard-projects.json` within the